 Academy Governance Committee (AGC)

 The Academy Governance Committee of St John's School is made up of a range of people from many different backgrounds, including representatives from St John's Church (known as Foundation Governors), the local community, parents and staff.
-All governors are volunteers and we offer our time, skills and experience to help run the school.
+All governors are volunteers and they offer their time, skills and experience to help run the school.

 What the Academy Governance Committee does